lukewhitingdev/Pet-The-Damn-Dog/README.md

 # PTDD
-Pet the damn dog weekend prototype
+Pet the damn dog weekend prototype (bit longer than a weekend lol)

 ## Highlight areas